Introduction |

 - Please tell patients with suspected or confirmed measles to self-isolate at home until 4 days after the onset of rash.
 Children may not attend school or childcare.
 Adults may not attend work.

-- Measles is airborne, so please mask any patients with fever and rash immediately upon arrival, place them straight away into an examining room, schedule them preferably at day’s end, and do not use the room for other patients for 2 hours.
+- Measles is airborne, so please mask any patients with fever and rash immediately upon arrival, place them straight away into an examining room, schedule them preferably at day’s end, and do not use the room for other patients for 2 hours after the patient has left the room.

 For Health Care Workers (HCWs)